Taoheed1547/Palmoria-Group-HR-Analysis/README.md

 ## Key KPIs

-Total Employees: 874
+- Total Employees: 874

-Male Employees: 430
+- Male Employees: 430

-Female Employees: 406
+- Female Employees: 406

-Undisclosed Gender: 38
+- Undisclosed Gender: 38

-Departments: 12
+- Departments: 12

+## Observations

+- Gender distribution is nearly balanced with 4.4% employees that do not disclosed their gender.
+- Salary distribution favours male employees in higher bands.
+- Most employees fall within the "Average" to "Good" performance range.
+- Highest concentration of employees in Kaduna with highest salary payout.
+- Departments like Legal, Support and Product Mangement had the highest number of male employees.